bangoo040993/unit2apiproject/README.md

 -  go into that folder with this command ```cd <foldername>```
 -  inside that folder run this command with the link you had copied ```git clone <link>```
 -  once it had been clone type `ls` to see the folder name and then ```cd <foldername>```
+-  lets install all the packages you need to get this to work copy these lines below
+<pre><code>sudo npm i bcrypt dotenv express jsonwebtoken mongoose morgan nodemon</code></pre>

 ### HOW TO RUN